narang-lab/spartans/website/docs/using-spartans/example-calculation.md

     for interface_id, interface_object in struct.interfaces.items():
         interface_object.pull_from()
 ```
+SpaRTaNS ships with some built-in `Scheduler` objects, which can be found [here](https://github.com/narang-lab/spartans/blob/main/src/spartans/scheduler.py).

-This can be changed by modifying the following lines in `parser.py`:
+These can be selected to expanded by modifying the following lines in `parser.py`:
 ```python
     # Set up Scheduler
     # Note: change this to fit your needs, and/or define new schedulers in scheduler.py